Alan Brooke, 1st Viscount Alanbrooke: Chief of the Imperial General Staff

-General Sir Alan Brooke looking at a globe of the world at his desk in the War Office in London, pictured here sometime in 1942.
+General Sir Alan Brooke looking at a globe at his desk in the War Office in London, pictured here sometime in 1942.

 In December 1941 Brooke succeeded Field Marshal Sir John Dill as Chief of the Imperial General Staff (CIGS), the professional head of the British Army, in which appointment he also represented the British Army on the Chiefs of Staff Committee.

 In March 1942 he succeeded Admiral of the Fleet Sir Dudley Pound as chairman of the Chiefs of Staff Committee.

-For the remainder of the Second World War, Brooke was the foremost military adviser to the British Prime Minister, Winston Churchill (who was also Minister of Defence), the War Cabinet, and to Britain's allies.
 As CIGS, Brooke was the functional head of the British Army, and as chairman of the Chiefs of Staff Committee, which he dominated by force of intellect and personality, he took the leading military part in the overall strategic direction of the British war effort.
 In 1942, Brooke joined the Western Allies' ultimate command, the U.S.-British Combined Chiefs of Staff.

-Brooke was responsible for commanding the entire British Army; he focused on grand strategy, and his relationships, through the Combined Chiefs of Staff, with his American counterparts.
-He was also responsible for the appointment and evaluation of senior commanders, allocation of manpower and equipment and the organization of tactical air forces in support of land operations of field commanders.
-In addition he had primary responsibility for supervising the military operations of the Free French, Polish, Dutch, Belgian, and Czechoslovak units reporting to their governments in exile in London.
-Brooke vigorously allocated responsibilities to his deputies.
-Despite the traditional historical distrust that had existed between the military and the political side of the War Office, he got along quite well with his political counterpart, the Secretary of State for War, first the Conservative politician David Margesson and later Sir James Grigg, the former head civil servant of the department, who in an unusual move was promoted to the ministerial post.
+Despite the traditional distrust that had existed between the military and the political side of the War Office, he got along quite well with his political counterpart, the Secretary of State for War, first the Conservative politician David Margesson and later Sir James Grigg, the former head civil servant of the department, who in an unusual move was promoted to the ministerial post.